Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

     -e "ENVIRONMENT_TAG=$ENVIRONMENT_TAG" \
     -e "VAULT_PASS=$VAULT_PASS" \
     -e "AWS_ACCOUNT=$AWS_ACCOUNT" \
-    coco/upp-factset-provisioner:local /bin/bash provision.sh
+    coco/upp-factset-provisioner:latest /bin/bash provision.sh
 ```

 - Note that the creation of DB cluster will take up to 15 mins.

 ## Manual Setup

-There are a few manual steps which need to be run after successful provisioning of a stack which can be found [here](https://docs.google.com/document/d/1GEu0HKSgdq38bPX7RqRyWSftHhwCoMe-iW8nErbqy7A/edit?usp=sharing)
+There are a few manual steps which need to be run after successful provisioning of a stack which can be found [here](https://docs.google.com/document/d/1GEu0HKSgdq38bPX7RqRyWSftHhwCoMe-iW8nErbqy7A/edit?usp=sharing).
+The factset loader application is automatically installed on the ec2 instance via user data however the actual setup of needs to be configured on the box itself.

 ## Decommissioning a cluster

 The de-commissioning process will:

-* Delete the Cluster and db instance, cluster parameter group and subnet group
+* Deletes the database infrastructure: the cluster and db instance, cluster/instance parameter group and security group.
+And the Factset Loader infrastructure: ec2 instance with non-configured loader application installed, 250GB ebs volume and security group

 How to run: